-‘Rooting’ your phone means gaining root level access – this basically means having administrator or ‘superuser’ control over the deepest workings of your phone’s operating system.
-Much like ‘jailbreaking’ an iPhone (albeit much easier), rooting removes much of the restrictions and safeguards in place on most Android phones, meaning you can do far more cool things, but potentially damage things too.
+‘Rooting’ your phone means gaining root level access.
+This means having administrator or ‘superuser’ control over the deepest workings of your phone’s operating system.
+Much like ‘jailbreaking’ an iPhone, rooting removes much of the restrictions and safeguards in place on most Android phones, meaning you can do far more cool things, but potentially damage things too.
 Rooting your phone allows you to make significant changes to settings and app permissions, install custom software and much more, however it also exposes you to significant risk of breaking your phone.

 Benefits of rooting your Android phone

 There are a number of benefits to rooting your Android phone, including being able to install custom software, remove bloatware and modify system settings, which ultimately allow you to gain more control over your device.

 Rooting your phone means you’re no longer restricted in your ability to download applications from the Play store.
 You can now download apps from unofficial sources, as well as downloading apps from the Play store specifically designed to enhance the capabilities of a rooted phone.

 Google Nexus and Pixel phones come with stock Android but most other manufacturers put their own ‘skin’ over the top (a different look and feel) and install multiple proprietary apps.
 These apps can be useful, but they can also be annoying or intrusive and you can’t uninstall them, only disable them.
 Rooting your phone bypasses these restrictions, allowing you to uninstall ‘bloatware’ as you like, or even install apps from other manufacturers normally reserved for their phones.